Maria Bartiromo: Early life and education

 Bartiromo was born to Italian-American parents Vincent and Josephine Bartiromo, and was raised in the Dyker Heights area of Brooklyn in New York City.
 Her father owned the Rex Manor restaurant in Brooklyn, and her mother served as the hostess.
 Her mother also worked as a clerk at an off-track betting parlor.
 Her mother's family was from Agrigento, Sicily.
-Her grandfather Carmine Bartiromo immigrated to the United States from Nocera, Campania in 1933, settling in New York and serving in the US Armed Forces.
+Her grandfather Carmine Bartiromo immigrated to the United States from Nocera, Campania in 1933, settling in New York and serving in the U.S. Armed Forces.

 Bartiromo attended Fontbonne Hall Academy, an all-girls private Catholic school in Bay Ridge.
 During this time, she worked at the coat check at her father's restaurant and as a stock clerk at a wedding dress shop.
 She was fired from the latter for trying on newly arrived dresses before putting them away; she recalled "I cried the whole way home, but I learned a valuable lesson and that is – do your job."

-Bartiromo started college at C. W. Post before transferring to New York University.
+Bartiromo started college at C.W.
+Post before transferring to New York University.
 During her college years, she worked at the same betting parlor where her mother worked.
 She graduated from NYU's Washington Square Campus in 1989 with a Bachelor of Arts in journalism and economics.

-While at NYU she became involved with radio, interning on Barry Farber's show on WMCA 570.
+While at NYU, she became involved with radio, interning on Barry Farber's show on WMCA 570.
 Farber was impressed by her willingness and capability in doing behind-the-scenes tasks associated with the role.
 Following that, she interned at CNN.